vaibhavisingh132006-spec/END-TERM-WEB-DEV-PROJECT---Budget-Tracker/README.md

-Personal Finance Tracker 💰
-Overview

-A simple web-based application to track personal income and expenses

-Helps users manage budgets and understand spending habits

-Built using only HTML, CSS, and Vanilla JavaScript

-Features

-Add income and expense transactions

-Dynamic categories based on transaction type

-Automatic calculation of total income, expenses, and balance

-Filter transactions by All, Income, or Expense

-Visual spending breakdown by category

-Delete individual transactions

-Data persistence using browser LocalStorage

-Technologies Used

-HTML

-CSS

-JavaScript (Vanilla)

-LocalStorage API

-How to Use

-Open index.html in a browser

-Enter transaction details and click Add

-View updated balance and transaction list

-Use filters to manage displayed data

-Delete transactions when needed

-Data Storage

-Uses LocalStorage to save transactions

-Data remains after page refresh

-No backend or database required

-Project Structure
-Personal-Finance-Tracker/
-├── index.html
-├── README.md

-Learning Outcomes

-DOM manipulation

-Event handling

-State management

-Client-side data persistence

-Basic data visualization
+# Personal Finance Tracker 💰

+## Overview
+- A simple and user-friendly web application for tracking personal income and expenses
+- Helps users manage their budget and understand spending patterns
+- Built using HTML, CSS, and Vanilla JavaScript with no external libraries

+## Features
+- Add income and expense transactions
+- Dynamic category selection based on transaction type
+- Automatic calculation of total income, total expenses, and balance
+- Filter transactions by All, Income, or Expense
+- Visual spending analysis by category
+- Delete individual transactions
+- Persistent data storage using browser LocalStorage

+## Technologies Used
+- HTML
+- CSS
+- JavaScript (Vanilla)
+- LocalStorage API

+## How to Use
+- Open `index.html` in any modern web browser
+- Enter transaction details (description, amount, type, category)
+- Click **Add** to save the transaction
+- View updated balance and transaction history instantly
+- Use filter buttons to manage displayed transactions
+- Delete transactions as needed

+## Data Storage
+- All transaction data is stored locally in the browser
+- Data persists even after refreshing or reopening the page
+- No backend or database is required

+## Learning Outcomes
+- DOM manipulation
+- Event handling
+- State management using JavaScript
+- Client-side data persistence
+- Basic data visualization